Elementary and Secondary

 Virginia's nationally acclaimed education system serves as a workforce pipeline, supplying businesses with a steady stream of skilled new entrants.
 Our attention to education is reflected in Virginia's superior, well-prepared labor force.
 Ranked among the best in the nation, Virginia's elementary and secondary schools offer a wealth of opportunity and diverse learning experiences for students.

-Currently over 1.2 million students are enrolled in over 2,200 elementary and secondary schools throughout the state and Virginia's high schools graduate nearly 87,000 students annually.
-Over 80% of these graduates continue to a two or four-year degree program or other continuing education plan.
+Currently over 1.2 million students are enrolled in over 1,800 public elementary and secondary schools throughout the state and Virginia's public high schools graduate over 88,000 students annually.
+More than 65% of these graduates continue to a two or four-year degree program or other continuing education plan.

-- U.S. News & World Report's 2012 "America's Best High Schools" names 18 Virginia high schools as gold medal schools, 19 silver medal schools and 59 bronze medal schools.
-In addition, Thomas Jefferson High School for Science and Technology is ranked as the second "Best High School" in the nation.
+- U.S. News & World Report's 2016 "America's Best High Schools" names 19 Virginia high schools as gold medal schools, 36 silver medal schools and 58 bronze medal schools.
+In addition, Thomas Jefferson High School for Science and Technology is ranked as the fifth "Best High School" in the nation.

-- Virginia's students rank third nationally for achievement in Advanced Placement (AP) tests according the College Board's "2012 AP Report to the Nation."
-Over 40% of Virginia's graduating class of 2011 took at least one AP exam during high school.
+- Virginia's students rank sixth nationally for achievement in Advanced Placement (AP) tests according the College Board's Class of 2016 AP Program Results.
+Nearly 44% of high school juniors and seniors took an AP exam during the 2015-2016 school year.